FuelLabs/sway-applications/CONTRIBUTING.md

   - Fixed function
   - Fixed assertion

 It should be clear that the "bad" commit messages do not tell you what the change to the code is because they are too vague.
-Likewise, the "good" message _could_ be argued to be too long and thus it _could_ deemed as a bad commit message by some - in this case the commit is acceptable because it addresses a single change nevertheless it's a good idea to refine your commit messages so that they are not too verbose / long.
+Likewise, the "good" message _could_ be argued to be too long and thus it _could_ be deemed as a bad commit message by some - in this case the commit is acceptable because it addresses a single change nevertheless it's a good idea to refine your commit messages so that they are not too verbose / long.
 If you cannot cut down on the content of the commit message then that can be an indicator that too much work was done in 1 commit.
 That's not to say that you cannot write a paragraph in a commit however you need to know when that is applicable.
 For most use cases you shouldn't encounter problems if you keep your work small with a short descriptive sentence like the one above.

 If you are unsure of what to write in a commit message then take a look at: